michellab/BioSimSpaceTutorials/02_steered_md/01_setup_sMD.md

 #### A quick look at GROMACS

-BioSimSpace only has native implementation for steered MD with GROMACS at the moment.
-Luckily it's quite easy

-o adjust the standard AMBER production process to do the same thing, but for now let's have a look at how sMD can be run with GROMACS.

 We have previously created a protocol for sMD, so all that is needed is to plug it into a GROMACS process.

 ```python